 I want to study a language while I’m at University even though it’s not my main subject – can I get credits from a language course?

 Yes - the Institution Wide Language Programme provides the opportunity for students to study a language for credits.
 Most degree programmes allow students to take a language course as a Widening Horizons module or a Module Outside the Main Discipline, although there are exceptions, notably degrees in the Medical School, and Joint Honours programmes.

 Can I take a language MOMD course if I don’t need credits from language study?

 No, places on MOMD courses are reserved for students who require credits.
 If you already have your full 120 credits allocated to other modules, you can study a language as an Open Access course or you can apply for a Free Language Course place.

 I only have 10 credits to use for MOMD study.
 Can I take a language MOMD for one semester only?

 What languages can I study?

-At present, the LfA MOMD programme offers Arabic, French, German, Italian, Japanese, Spanish and Mandarin Chinese.
-Portuguese, Basque, Catalan, and Galician are also offered by the Hispanic Studies team.
+At present, the LfA MOMD programme offers Arabic, French, German, Italian, Japanese, Mandarin Chinese, Russian, Spanish and Ukrainian.

 What levels are these languages available at?

-- French, German, Japanese and Spanish are available at 7 levels: Level 1 (Beginners) to Level 8 (post A2).
+- French, German and Spanish are available at Level 1 (Beginners) to Level 8 (post A2).

-- Our other languages are available at Level 1 (Beginner) and some are also available at level 2 (Near Beginner) and Level 3 (Lower Intermediate) and Level 4 (Higher Intermediate).
+- All other languages are available at Level 1 (Beginner) and some are also available at level 2 (Near Beginner) , Level 3 (Lower Intermediate) and Level 4 (Higher Intermediate).

 Where can I find more detailed information about the options available to me?

 Can postgraduate students earn credits from language MOMDs?

 Normally not.
 The language MOMDs are undergraduate modules and the credits do not normally contribute towards a postgraduate qualification.
 The only exception to this is for campus-based students enrolled on the MA in Translation Studies Postgraduate students who wish to study a language should enrol for an Open Access course.

 What is the timetable for language these modules?

-Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots, Wednesday afternoons or evening timeslots so that the times are compatible with degree programmes which allow for MOMD study.
-Click here for a timetable (PDF - 292KB)
+Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots, Wednesday afternoons or evening timeslots so that the times are compatible with degree programmes where MOMD study is permitted.

-I can’t attend all the timetabled hours for my language MOMD.
+I can’t attend the timetabled hours for my language MOMD.
 What should I do?